tanmaysingha/FANet/README.md

 * Python >= 3.7

 ## Results
 We trained our model with different input resolutions for cityscapes dataset.
 Cityscapes provides 1024 x 2048 px resolution images.
 We mainly focus full resolution of cityscapes images.
 For CamVid dataset, we use 512 x 1024px resolution altough original image size is 720 x 960px.
-We trained other existng models with full resolution of cityscapes images.
+We trained other models with different resolutions of cityscapes images.
 ### Separable UNet
 ![Separable UNet](https://github.com/tanmaysingha/FANet/blob/master/Predicted_images/separable_UNet.png?raw=true)